Orthodox Theological Seminary, Kottayam

 The Orthodox Theological Seminary, also known as Old Seminary (Pazhaya Seminary) and M. D. Orthodox Seminary, is a seminary of the Malankara Orthodox Syrian Church.
 It was founded in 1815 by priest-monk Pulikkottil Joseph Ittoop Ramban (later Mar Dionysius II) with the help of Colonel John Munro to serve the Malankara Syrian Church and to invite CMS missionaries to teach theology.
 At that time, deacons were ordained as priests without an organized theological education.
 After the arrival of CMS missionaries, theological education was organized for the priests.

 John Munro, the British Resident of the Kingdom of Travancore, offered his unreserved support for the initiative, and upon his insistence, the Queen of Travancore granted 16 acre of tax-free land, Rs.
 20,000 and the necessary timber for the construction of the Seminary.
 The work started in 1813, and the building was completed and classes began in March 1815.

 By Munro's invitation, the Church Missionary Society (C.M.S) missionaries arrived in Kerala to help as teachers in the seminary.
 For some years, the relationship between the missionaries and the Church was one of cordial co-operation.
 The missionaries taught the Bible and biblical languages in the Seminary.
 The early principals were Benjamin Bailey and Henry Baker.

 After some time, the relationship of the church with the later missionaries became strained as they wanted to introduce Anglican doctrines in the church, which eventually led to disputes and litigation.
 The missionaries separated from the Malankara Church and established the Anglican Church in Kerala.

-The seminary was the residence and headquarters of the Malankara Metropolitan, the chief metropolitan of the Malankara Orthodox Syrian Church.
+The seminary was the residence and headquarters of the Malankara Metropolitan, the chief metropolitan of the Malankara Church.
 It was also the previous Headquarters of the Malankara Orthodox Syrian Church.
 It continued the programme of training ordinands.
 Eminent Malpans (teachers of theology and liturgy) rendered service to the institution.
-Some of the distinguished teachers included Abraham malpan, Gheevarghese Gregorios of Parumala, Geevarghese Dionysius of Vattasseril, Konat Mathan Corepiscopa, Skaria Cheriamadam, Skaria Elavinamannil, Alexander Mattakkal, Augen Mar Timotheos (later Baselios Augen I), V.K.Mathews (later Baselios Mar Thoma Mathews I), Philipose Theophilus and Paulos Gregorios.
+Some of the distinguished teachers included Abraham Malpan, Geevarghese Gregorios of Parumala, Geevarghese Dionysius of Vattasseril, Konat Mathan Corepiscopa, Skaria Cheriamadam, Skaria Elavinamannil, Alexander Mattakkal, Augen Mar Timotheos (later Baselios Augen I), V.K.Mathews (later Baselios Mar Thoma Mathews I), Philipose Theophilus and Paulos Gregorios.